 Power Struggle went down on November 3rd.
 Roppongi 3K won the Super Junior Tag League for the second year in a row.
 Also, Chris Jericho successfully defended his IWGP Intercontinental Championship against EVIL.
 After making EVIL submit, Jericho refused to release the hold and eventually, Naito came to EVIL’s aid.
 Naito then challenged Jericho, despite Jericho saying previously that Naito would not receive a rematch.
 Their match is set to take place at Wrestle Kingdom 13.

 Goto also defeated Taichi at Power Struggle to regain the NEVER Openweight Championship.
 NJPW returned to North America for Global Wars with ROH.
 They held four shows from November 7th to November 11th.

 The last major tournament for the year, the World Tag League kicked off on November 17th.
 It ran until December 9th.
 EVIL and Sanada of LIJ won the league for the second year in a row.
 This earns them a shot at the IWGP Tag Team Championship at Wrestle Kingdom 13.
 Will Ospreay defeated Taichi to become the number one contender to the NEVER Openweight Championship.
 Speaking of the NEVER Openweight Championship, Ibushi was able to wrest the title from Goto.
 Now Ospreay and Ibushi will clash with the Never Openweight Championship on the line.

 The last events for NJPW in 2018 took place over December 14th and 15th in a pair of shows entitled Road to the Tokyo Dome.
 This is in reference to Wrestle Kingdom always being held in the Tokyo Dome.
-The wrestlers have been on break from NJPW dates and will be ready for battle at Wrestle Kingdom 13 on January 4, 2019!
+The wrestlers have been on a break from NJPW dates and will be ready for battle at Wrestle Kingdom 13 on January 4, 2019!